 Since 2003, the Library has incorporated several additional days into the regular holiday closure schedule based on the calendar year and usage patterns.
-These closures are typically adjacent to holidays and have usually occurred on Sundays.
 All library closures are posted for public notice well in advance of a scheduled closure.
-In 2005, this practice was reviewed, and the Governing Board determined a permanent continuation of this practice was prudent and should be communicated through the Director's Report.

-The current holiday and closure dates for 2020 are:
+In 2005, the Governing Board determined a permanent continuation of this practice was prudent and should be communicated through the Director's Report.
+The holiday and closure dates for 2020 are: